andreztz/xradios/README.md

 ```

-Open another terminal, and run the command
+Open another terminal, and run the following command

 ```
 $ xradios